Conscious Breathing & Your Mental Health

 Positive Side Effects of Conscious Breathing

 Whether you are looking or not looking to make improvements in your life by making changes to your breathing, everyone can benefit.
 For some people who may be suffering from physical ailments such as high blood pressure, migraines, or chronic pain, taking the time to learn how to consciously breathe can make significant changes.
-By learning how to effectively oxygenate your body, our internal organs can begin to function more efficiently which can have a direct impact on the way our internal systems operate.
+By learning how to effectively oxygenate our body, our internal organs can begin to function more efficiently which can have a direct impact on the way our internal systems operate.
 For others, breathing can have an incredible impact on mental health.
 Whether or not you are someone who has been diagnosed with a specific mental issue, most of us who are moving through life with the daily stressors of family, work, finances, grief, etc. can benefit.
 Giving some time and attention to your breath through conscious breathwork will help to oxygenate the brain and nervous system and can help to calm the mind.
 If you struggle with anxiety, stress, depression, or any other type of strain, mindful breathwork is sure to assist in making improvements.
 Just the simple act of deep breathing can help us to think more clearly and understand our worries.

 How To Breathe, Mindfully

-There are are different methods regarding mindful conscious breathing.
-In general, closing your eyes, inhaling deeply, pausing to hold the breath, and exhaling deeply is the overall framework.
+There are different methods regarding mindful conscious breathing.
+In general, closing your eyes, inhaling deeply, pausing to hold your breath, and exhaling deeply is the overall framework.
 Different techniques focus on the inhalations and exhalations happening only through the nose.
 While others suggest the inhalations happen through the nose and exhalations exit through the mouth.
-There are specific methods which focus on counting the breaths and the holds, which for some might make it easier as it may feel more tangible as the counting directs the focus.
+There are specific methods that focus on counting the breaths and the holds, which for some might make it easier as it may feel more tangible as the counting directs the focus.
 Regardless of which technique you follow, stay mindful of what you are doing.
 Also, do not be afraid to experiment with different methods.

 Daily Life Integration

 Setting aside time daily to practice is helpful.
 However, not making a big deal about setting aside the time should make it more accessible.
 Even spending thirty to sixty seconds to breathe deeply is sufficient, the length does not always matter.
 It is the effort to do so and the mindfulness of the practice.
 Try setting aside a bit of time before you get out of bed or as you tuck yourself in at night.
 When experiencing a specifically stressful period, whether it is a conversation or activity, it can be especially helpful to find a moment either beforehand or during to pause and listen to your breath.
 Things should calm down.
-Next time you have a negative or stressful thought enter your mind, try some of those techniques.
-Rather than focusing on the negative thought, try refocusing your attention to your breath.
+Next time you have a negative or stressful thought enters your mind, try some of those techniques.
+Rather than focusing on the negative thought, try refocusing your attention on your breath.
 Consciously choose not to think about the thought and turn to your conscious breathing.